Black Bean Soup (Freezer Friendly)

-- • 1 chicken bullion, vegans use vegetable bullion
+- 1 chicken bouillon, (vegans use vegetable bullion)

-- Cover and bring to a boil, then remove from heat and let the beans sit, covered for one hour.
-(Or you can let them soak overnight in cold water)
+- If you want to do this a quicker method, cover and bring to a boil, then remove from heat and let the beans sit, covered for one hour.

-- Drain the water, then add 8-10 cups of cold water when ready to cook.
+- Drain and discard the water, then add 9 cups of fresh cold water.

-- Add 1 bell pepper, 2 garlic, small onion and bay leaves to the beans.
+- Add 1 bell pepper, 2 cloves garlic, the small onion and bay leaves to the beans.
 Bring to a boil and reduce heat to low.
-Simmer for about an hour, or until tender, stirring occasionally.
-(Add water if necessary)
+Simmer, covered for about 1 1/2 hours, or until the beans are tender, stirring occasionally.
+(Add water if necessary) Discard the veggies.

-- Meanwhile, in a large frying pan, heat oil on low.
-Add chopped vegetables (onion, parsley, carrots, pepper, garlic) season with salt and pepper and sauté for about 5 minutes, or until soft.
+- Meanwhile, in a large skillet, heat oil on medium-low.
+Add chopped vegetables (onion, parsley, carrots, pepper, garlic) season with 1/2 teaspoon salt and black pepper, to taste and sauté for about 5 to 6 minutes, or until soft.

-- Add the vegetables to the soup after it has simmered an hour, then add wine, vinegar, cumin, oregano, bullion, salt and pepper and adjust water if needed.
+- Add the vegetables to the soup after it has simmered an hour, then add wine, vinegar, cumin, oregano, bouillon, salt and pepper and adjust water if needed.

-- Cover and simmer on low about 15 - 20 minutes.
+- Cover and simmer on low about 30 minutes, stirring.

 - Remove bay leaves, then using an immersion blender, partially blend the soup for about 10 seconds to thicken.
 If you don't have an immersion blender, put about 3 cups of the soup in a blender, then add it back to the pot.

-- Adjust salt, pepper and cumin to taste and ladle about 1 1/2 cups into each bowl.
+- Adjust 1/4 teaspoon salt, pepper and cumin to taste and ladle about 1 1/4 cups into each bowl.

-- Top with sour cream (extra points), chopped onions, scallions, chives or/or cilantro and enjoy!
+- Top with sour cream if desired, chopped onions, scallions, chives or/or cilantro and enjoy!